NicolaRFranco/dlroms/README.md

     plot(FOMsolver(newmu))
     plot(model.solve(newmu), '--')

 Starting from this simple pipeline, the DL-ROM package then allows plenty of generalizations: complex customizable models based on multiple architecture that cooperate with each other, mesh-informed architectures, integral norms for Lebesgue/Sobolev like loss functions, and more!
-Furthermore, it naturally interacts with other powerful libraries such as numpy, scipy and fenics.
+Furthermore, it naturally interacts with other powerful libraries such as numpy, torch and fenics.

 ## 2. Installation {#installation}
 ### Basic version